usajusaj/camembertpy/README.md

 # camembertpy

-Cython wrapper around https://github.com/jts/bri with pysam integration
+Cython wrapper for https://github.com/jts/bri with pysam integration.

 # Installation
 ## From source